libopenstorage/openstorage-csi.github.io/README.md

 ## Welcome to Openstorage-CSI

 This organization contains all of the open source forks of Kubernetes CSI components by Portworx.
 All forked releases are built off of existing Kubernetes-CSI releases.
-For example, our External Provisioner v1.4.0-1 release contains all changes in v1.4.0, with a few extra changes (-1).
+For example, our External Provisioner v1.6.0-1 release contains all changes in v1.6.0, with a few extra changes.

 Currently, have the following fork releases with minor changes.
 1. [External Provisioner v1.6.0-1](https://github.com/openstorage-csi/external-provisioner/releases/tag/v1.6.0-1)